geotrev/spider-ui/packages/global-event-registry/README.md

 Your events are represented by the same object you used to `register` with.

-You can also check the `types` property on the stack to see which event types are active
+You can also check the `window.__SPIDER_UI_GLOBAL_EVENT_REGISTRY__.types` to see which event types are active (each will entry will be a key/value pair: the type and number of registered events for that type, respectively).

 ## Install